-Most of the time, those loud humming, hissing, or buzzing noises are not coming from your cooktop but from your pans and pots.
-The higher you’ve turned up the heat, the louder those noises will get.
+The hissing, humming, and buzzing noises are not coming from your cooktop but from your cookware.
+The higher you’ve cranked up the heat, the louder the noises will get.

 That sounds strange to you at first, I know, but not when you consider that the typical 7-inch zone on an induction cooktop has 1,500 watts of power, a 9-inch zone has 2,500 watts of power, and an 11-inch zone has the whopping 3,500 watts of power when set to maximum.

 When something that powerful creates an oscillating magnetic field so strong, it doesn’t take much for your cooking vessels to start singing.
 Now that you’ve heard what it sounds like, you also understand why we use them for cooking—and not for making music.